Camais03/Web-of-Thoughts/README.md

 ## Setting up:
 To set up simply open the config and paste in your OpenAI API key.
 Then just run app.exe and type localhost:5000 to access in your browser (or copy the server address).

+If you have all the dependencies installed then you can also run Web of Thoughts.bat

 ## How to use:
 To generate a mindmap click the start button and you will be prompted to enter a prompt.